 Registration of fishing vessels, hydrofoils and wooden vessels are not accepted.

 A Singapore ship may be owned by a Singapore citizen or permanent resident, and/or a company incorporated in Singapore.
 The Singapore-incorporated company must have a minimum paid-up capital sum of S$50,000.

 The owner of every Singapore ship must appoint a commercial manager whose residence is in Singapore.
 The manager may be an officer of the owning company or of a management company.

-The manager will be responsible for all matters related to ship registration and crew manning such as the day-to-day correspondences, billings including annual tonnage tax (ATT) with the Ship Registry Department (REG) and the Seafarers Management Department (SMD).
+The manager will be responsible for all matters related to ship registration and crew manning such as the day-to-day correspondences, billings including annual tonnage tax (ATT) with the Singapore Ship Registry Department (SSR) and the Seafarers Policy, Development & Welfare Department (SPDW).
 All communications relating to the vessel will be directed to the manager.

 Owners should also appoint a technical manager.
 This manager appointed by the owner will be responsible for matters related to the ship ISM Code and ISPS Code.
 The technical manager appointed by the owner may not necessarily be a resident in Singapore.
 The vessel can be technically managed by a “Company” from outside Singapore.
 “Company” means the owner of a ship or any other organisation or person such as the manager, or the bareboat charter, who has assumed the responsibility, has agreed to take over all the duties and responsibility imposed by the Code.

 There is no restriction on the trading areas of a Singapore ship except in accordance with the United Nations Security Council Resolutions.